 Indie Film’s Not Dead, It Just Needed a (Social) Kick in the Ass

-I caught up with Dom to discuss his upcoming film “Nicky,” the role of social media in independent film and the the most rewarding aspects of his profession.
+I caught up with Dom to discuss his upcoming film “Nicky,” the role of social media in current day independent film and the most rewarding aspects of his career.

 Name, rank and why we should care?